rshipp/tsp/README.md

 guaranteed to find the optimal solution.
 In some edge cases, it finds very poor solutions.

+My implementations of these algorithms display about O(n!) and 1/4 O(n^2) time, respectively.

 ## Usage

 If you want to run the comparisons yourself, just go